-Significant weight loss, genetics, loss of skin elasticity, etc. can all contribute to the changes in our thighs as we get older.
-For patients with loose, sagging skin around the inner thighs, a thigh lift may be considered..
+Significant weight loss, genetics, loss of skin elasticity, etc. can all contribute to the changes in the thigh area.
+A thigh lift may be considered for patients with loose, sagging skin around the inner thighs.

 Inner thighplasty, or inner thigh lift surgery, is a procedure that reshapes the inner thighs by reducing excess skin and, in some cases, fat.
-The goal is to tighten the skin and improve the contours of the thighs so they appear more proportional.
+The goal is to tighten the skin and improve the contours of the thighs so they appear more proportional and cause less discomfort.Book Online Now

 Who is an inner thigh lift for?